-Use the slider below to view our stunning before and after transformation of this software engineering manager resume.
+Use the slider below to view our stunning before and after transformation of this financial planning & analysis resume.

-Also notice the bolded text at the atrt of each achievement.
+Also, notice the bolded text at the start of each achievement.
 This is a visual technique that helps draw the eye to the most important points while making it easier to scan the entire resume and still come away with the most important selling points.

 The signature strengths section in the summary provides a convenient place to include extra keywords.
 Keywords are essential if you want your resume to be recalled from an applicant tracking system (ATS).
 But, while it is helpful to include them in the summary, it is also important that you include them in the body of the resume, used in context.